Middle East respiratory syndrome (MERS) coronavirus can cause severe respiratory disease.

-The disease was first identified in 2012, and has infected a little over 1000 people worldwide.
-So far, everybody who had MERS-CoV has lived in or travelled to the Middle East, has had contact with travellers from the area or can be linked to an imported case.
+The disease was first identified in 2012, and has infected more than 2,200 people worldwide.
+So far, everybody who has had MERS has lived in or travelled to the Middle East, has had contact with travellers from the area or can be linked to an imported case.

-Last reviewed: October 2016
+Last reviewed: October 2018